Biography

 - Former Vice-President of Communications for Lawyers Without Borders Québec and president of the Conseil d’établissement of the school École Nouvelle-Querbes d’Outremont

-In addition to teaching as a lecturer and law professor, Maude has written and performed several works of fiction.
-Recipient of a Canada Council for the Arts grant for her training at L’INIS, she was nominated for Best Acting Duo at the Indie Short Festival in LA for her role in the web series she wrote, From A to Z. Most recently, she played the role of Marie in Head Talk at the Montreal Fringe Festival, a co-written piece.
+In addition to her work as a lecturer and law professor, Maude has written and performed several works of fiction.
+A recipient of a Canada Council for the Arts grant to attend L’INIS, she was nominated for “Best Acting Duo” at the Indie Short Fest in Los Angeles for her role in the web series From A to Z, which she also wrote.
+More recently, she played the role of Marie in Head Talk at the Montreal Fringe Festival, a co-written piece.